fridamelin/fm222gn1dv610-L3/startup2/README.md

     - You should get a message = "You need to login!"

 2. Login and write something in the input for ToDo's.
 Press "Add".
-    -You should get a message = "Saved!"
+    - You should get a message = "Saved!"

 3. Log in and press the "Show ToDo's"-button,
-    -You should see all your ToDo's.
+    - You should see all your ToDo's.

 4. Press the "Show ToDo's"-button without being logged in.
-    -You should get a message "Sorry, you need to login to see your ToDo's"
+    - You should get a message "Sorry, you need to login to see your ToDo's"